lanzv/SongChordsRecognizer/WebSongChordsRecognizer/ReadMe.md

 #### */IncorrectInputFormat*
-Error message when some error occures.
+An error message when some error occures.

 - Method: GET
 - Arguments: String messages